Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 ## Quick start

 Get started by including Boosted Innovation Cup's production-ready CSS and JavaScript via CDN without the need for any build steps.
-See it in practice with this [Boosted CodePen demo](https://codepen.io/julien-deramond/pen/WNMxywB).

 <br>